ahnguyen17/CompassAI/memory-bank/systemPatterns.md

 - Backend controllers handle business logic and interact with models.
 - Backend routes expose APIs consumed by the frontend.
 - Frontend components make API calls to the backend to perform various operations.

+## Development Workflow Patterns
+1.  **Planning:** Utilize the `sequentialthinking` MCP to break down complex tasks or new features into detailed, logical steps before implementation.
+2.  **Research & Integration:** Before integrating new third-party libraries/APIs or making significant structural changes, use the `context7` MCP (`resolve-library-id` then `get-library-docs`) to consult the latest documentation.
+This ensures adherence to current best practices and avoids deprecated features.